Lord's: Other sports

 The original intention for the purchase of the northern part of the Nursery Ground in 1838 was for it to serve as an archery venue.
 Archery is recorded as having been played at Lord's as far back as August 1844, when visiting Ioway Indians camped at Lord's and demonstrated their archery skills.
-Lord's was one of the venues for the 2012 Summer Olympics, hosting the archery competition.
-The archery competition took place in front of the pavilion, which the archers were positioned in front of, with the targets placed 70 metres away just past the square and in front of the Media Centre.
+Lord's was one of London's venues for the 2012 Summer Olympics, hosting the archery competition.
+The 2012 Olympics Archery competition took place in front of the Pavilion, where the archers were positioned, with the targets placed 70 metres away just past the square and before Lord's Media Centre.
 Either side of the square temporary stands holding up to 5,000 spectators were erected.

-Lacrosse was first played at Lord's in 1833 by the Canadian pioneers of the sport.
-Lacrosse returned to Lord's in 1876, when a team of Canadian Gentlemen Amateurs led by William George Beers played an exhibition match at the ground against a team of Iroquois Indians.
-A Canadian lacrosse team toured the United Kingdom again in 1883, with one exhibition match being staged at Lord's in front of several thousand spectators.
-It was later played again at Lord's in October 1953 when the Kenton and Old Thorntonians lacrosse clubs met there in a lacrosse championship match, with further fixtures following in November of the same year.
+Lacrosse was first played at Lord's in 1833 by Canadian pioneers of the sport.
+Lacrosse returned to Lord's in 1876, when a team of Canadian Gentlemen Amateurs led by William George Beers played an exhibition match at the ground against the Iroquois Indians.
+A Canadian lacrosse team toured Great Britain again in 1883, with one exhibition match being staged at Lord's in front of several thousand spectators.
+It was then played again at Lord's in October 1953 when the Kenton and Old Thorntonians Lacrosse Clubs met in a lacrosse championship match, with further fixtures following in November of the same year.

-Baseball was first played at Lord's in 1874 when the MCC hosted a touring party of 22 baseball players from the Boston Red Stockings and the Philadelphia Athletics, who were the two leading American baseball teams of the time.
-The Red Stockings defeated The Athletics 24–7 in front of a crowd of 5,000 spectators.
-A baseball game was held at Lord's during the First World War to raise funds for the Canadian Widows and Orphans Fund.
-A Canadian team played a team of American London residents in a match watched by 10,000 people.
+Baseball was first played at Lord's in 1874 when the MCC hosted a touring party of 22 baseball players from the Boston Red Stockings and Philadelphia Athletics, being the two leading American baseball teams of the time.
+The Red Stockings defeated the Athletics 24–7 in front of a crowd of 5,000 spectators.
+A baseball game was held at Lord's during the First World War to raise money for the Canadian Widows' and Orphans' Fund.
+A Canadian baseball team then played a team of American London residents in a match attracting 10,000 spectators.

-Lord's hosted the London pre-1968 Olympics field hockey tournament in 1967.
-One match saw India play Pakistan, which was broadcast live on the BBC, which at the time was unprecedented in field hockey.
-Pakistan won the match 1–0, while Pakistan also went on to defeat Belgium later in the tournament.
-The ground hosted further international hockey matches in the 1970s.
-The University Match between Oxford and Cambridge hockey clubs took place at Lord's for twenty-one years beginning in 1969.
-England beat world-champions India for the time ever in this venue, in 1978.
+Lord's hosted London's 1967 pre-1968 Olympics field hockey tournament.
+One match saw India play Pakistan, broadcast live on the BBC which at the time was unprecedented for field hockey.
+Pakistan won the match 1–0, while Pakistan also went on to defeat Belgium later in the warm-up tournament, before becoming Olympic Champions the following year.
+Lord's hosted further international hockey matches during the 1970s.
+The University Match between Oxford and Cambridge Hockey Clubs took place at Lord's for twenty one years beginning in 1969.
+England beat World Champions India for the first time ever at this venue, in 1978.